marmeladema/yara-jsonschema/README.rst

 Requirements
 ------------

 **yara-jsonschema** requires Python 3.
-It has been tested on Python 3.5 and 3.6 under Linux.
+It has been tested on Python 3.6 under Linux.

 From github
 -----------